celenac/Wallpaper_Reminders/README.md

 - text position: the x, y positions of the start of the text. ((0,0) is the top left corner of the background and x and y increase rightwards and downwrads, respecively).

+My Reminders application file
+- Click "Save" to save your changes!
+- You cannot reedit your notes.
+To make changes to an existing note
+    1. click on the note
+    2. edit the note in the text line
+    3. hit Enter (or click Add).
+A new note is now created.
+    4. Delete the previous version of the note.

+Wallpaper Reminders
+- Run this application to generate a new wallpaper for the day.

 For Windows,
 use Task Scheduler.